ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 ..
 [4] When created with set_facts's cacheable option, variables will have the high precedence in the play,
        but will be the same as a host facts precedence when they come from the cache.

-.. note:: Within any section, redefining a var will overwrite the previous instance.
+.. note:: Within any section, redefining a var will override the previous instance.
           If multiple groups have the same variable, the last one loaded wins.
           If you define a variable twice in a play's ``vars:`` section, the second one wins.
-.. note:: The previous describes the default config ``hash_behaviour=replace``, switch to ``merge`` to only partially overwrite.
+.. note:: The previous describes the default config ``hash_behaviour=replace``, switch to ``merge`` to only partially override.
 .. note:: Group loading follows parent/child relationships.
 Groups of the same 'parent/child' level are then merged following alphabetical order.
           This last one can be superseded by the user via ``ansible_group_priority``, which defaults to ``1`` for all groups.
           This variable, ``ansible_group_priority``, can only be set in the inventory source and not in group_vars/ as the variable is used in the loading of group_vars/.